ErreurDeSyntaxe/foundations-admin-dashboard/README.md

 zero.
 It would probably take a very short time, but it's also not worth it right now.
 Maybe a later project will require a nice landing page, and I will have the justification I need.

+The layout was a catastrophe, so I decided to restart.
+I wonder if I will start the layout from scratch again after submitting and reading other students' code.